andy-maier/venvwrapper/README.md

 regardless of which package created it.
 For example, `lsvenv` will list both kinds of virtual environments.

-The `venv` and `rmvenv` commands support tab completion.

-## References

-The venvwrapper.sh script provided in this package is based on the script by Ismail Demirbilek at https://gist.github.com/dbtek/fb2ddccb18f0cf63a654ea2cc94c8f19.

 ## Development and contributions

 The venvwrapper project welcomes contributions.

 For how to set up a development environment, see [DEVELOP.md](DEVELOP.md).

+## References

+The venvwrapper.sh script provided in this package is based on the script by Ismail Demirbilek at https://gist.github.com/dbtek/fb2ddccb18f0cf63a654ea2cc94c8f19.